Hi, I’m Simon.

 Going through a divorce can be a stressful time so it is vital that you seek professional advice.

 If you are in the process of divorce, the period of CGT relief between spouses is extended, but only until the end of the tax year of separation.
-For more detailed information on this please see the following guide.
+For more detailed information on this please see the following article all about capital gains and divorce.

 Do limited companies pay Capital Gains Tax?